 - Report all incidents of theft or damage to the Office of Residential Services.

-Saucon Village residents are provided a set of keys (1 exterior key, 1 apartment, and 1 mailbox key).
+Residents are provided a set of keys (1 apartment, and 1 mailbox key).
 If roommates or family sign a roommate agreement, an additional set of keys will be provided.
-Saucon Village residents have card access to the Computer Room.
+Residents have card access to their building.

 Each room key is individually coded.
 Key(s) issued to an individual may not be given to anyone who is not a resident of the particular room/building.
 All persons involved in such a transaction will be subject to disciplinary action.

-A resident locked out of his/her room, Monday through Friday between the hours of 8:15 a.m. and 4:45 p.m., can borrow a key from the Office of Residential Services.
+A resident locked out of his/her room, Monday through Friday between the hours of 8:15 a.m. and 4:45 p.m., can borrow a key from the Office of Housing Services.
 The resident will be issued a temporary key.
-The resident has 1 business day to return the temporary key to the Office of Residential Services.
-If the temporary key is not returned to the Office of Residential Services, the lock will be changed and new keys will issued.
+The resident has 1 business day to return the temporary key to the Office of Housing Services.
+If the temporary key is not returned to the Office of Housing Services, the lock will be changed and new keys will issued.

-Lost keys must be reported to the Office of Residential Services within 24 hours.
+Lost keys must be reported to the Office of Housing Services within 24 hours.

-Stolen keys must be reported immediately to the Office of Residential Services and to Lehigh University Police immediately.
+Stolen keys must be reported immediately to the Office of Housing Services and to Lehigh University Police immediately.

 ID Card Policies